FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

 Obtaining non-trivial combinatorial bounds on the number of maximal subgraphs with (co-)treewidth at most $t$ in an arbitrary $N$-vertex graph is an open question in graph theory, so we use the trivial upper bound of $2^{\numOfV}$.
 (In any case, there are no known polynomial-delay algorithms for listing subgraphs of bounded (co-)treewidth that would allow us to algorithmically exploit (black-box) the savings that a better bound would give us.)

 For our FPT bound, we show that for almost every maximal subgraph of bounded co-treewidth we can either find two pairs of non-adjacent vertices and show that the subgraph is contained in the common neighborhoods of these two pairs (plus $t$ additional vertices), or else that the subgraph is a generalized co-star.
 In the former case we use the $c$-closure condition and reduce the latter case to counting maximal cliques in smaller graphs.
 We show that there are $O(n^{t+4}2^{2c})$ maximal subgraphs with co-treewidth at most $t$.
-Exponential dependence on~$t$ is necessary, even when~$c=1$ (Example~\ref{exampleTW}).
+Exponential dependence $n^t$ is necessary, even when~$c=1$ (Example~\ref{exampleTW}).

-While there are no known polynomial-delay enumeration algorithms for listing maximal subgraphs of bounded \mbox{(co-)treewidth}, we show how to turn our FPT bound into an FPT algorithm for {\sc Enumerate $\CT_t$-graphs}.
+While there are no known polynomial-delay enumeration algorithms for listing maximal subgraphs of bounded \mbox{(co-)treewidth}, we show how to turn our FPT bound into an FPT algorithm for enumerating { $\CT_t$-graphs}.

 We also extend these results to the subgraphs of bounded \emph{local} co-treewidth (Appendix~\ref{section:localTreeWidth}).